 This paper will concentrate on raising awareness of gun violence by analyzing a dataset of gunshots that contains comprehensive data on instances involving guns.
 By examining this dataset, we can learn more about the trends and patterns of gun violence and the conditions under which these episodes occur.
 In addition to outlining the dataset's methodology, breadth, and limits, this report will highlight significant discoveries about gun violence in the US.
 Additionally, it will evaluate the effects of gun violence on society, the economy, and public health and consider possible remedies.
 In the end, this report aims to increase awareness of gun violence and motivate communities and people to take action to avoid and lessen the harm that firearms do.
 It focuses on the below research questions:

+RESEARCH QUESTIONS

 1. What are the temporal patterns of gun violence incidents in the United States?
 Are there certain months, days of the week, or times of day when incidents are more likely to occur?

 2. What are the geographic patterns of gun violence incidents in the United States?
 Are certain states, cities, or neighborhood’s more likely to experience incidents?